DGMO Language Reference

 location: NYC

-This is key-value metadata assignment, consistent with pipe metadata syntax.
+This is key-value metadata assignment, consistent with same-line metadata syntax.

 6.4 Containers